Tips for baby massage at home. Massaging your baby is a simple way to build a connection between you and your baby. It’s easy to learn.

 You don’t need a huge amount of time though; baby massage can be incorporated into your daily routine at nappy changing, after a morning nap, or at bedtime.
 Whatever time you have available for baby massage, it’s the quality not quantity that counts!

-Babies love to feel your loving gentle touch, so experiment to find a time of day that suits you both.
+Babies love to feel your loving gentle touch, your attention and looking at your smile.
+Experiment to find a time of day that suits you both.

 2. A warm quiet room